 The Joanna Macy Center at Naropa (JMC@N) seeks to advance the vision and legacy of Dr. Joanna Macy’s work in order to empower present and future generations in building a more resilient world that works for all.

-Convene in community celebrating our care for the world and capacity for personal and relational resilience.
+Convene in community to celebrate our care for the world and capacity for personal and relational resilience.
 Joanna Macy’s root work, The Work That Reconnects is a practical, open-source, ever-evolving toolkit that anyone can use to build the stress-resilience, authentic community, and systems thinking needed in order to bring the change we wish to see in the world.

 Part of our mission at JMC@N is convening community and building a network.
 In that spirit, we want to let you know about some great events hosted by like-minded organizations.
 We hope you’ll check them out.